Understand the factors buyers use to value a restaurant business, then get an AI-guided estimate of what yours may be worth.

 Common questions about restaurant business valuation and the sale process.

-Most restaurant businesses sell at 2–4× SDE or 1–2× annual revenue.
+Most restaurant businesses sell at 1.5–3.0× SDE, or 0.3–0.6× annual revenue when SDE isn't available.
 The specific multiple depends heavily on lease quality, concept transferability, and whether the business can operate without the current owner.
-High-volume restaurants with proven, transferable concepts and favorable leases achieve the upper range.
+High-volume restaurants with proven, transferable concepts and favorable leases achieve the upper end of that range.

-Full-service restaurants typically sell at 2–4× SDE.
-Fast-casual and quick-service operations with predictable volume and lower owner-dependence can achieve 3–5× SDE.
+Full-service restaurants typically sell within a 1.5–3.0× SDE range.
+Fast-casual and quick-service operations with predictable volume and lower owner-dependence tend to land at the top of that range.
 Distressed or highly owner-dependent restaurants often trade closer to asset value.

 Restaurant valuations are complicated by thin EBITDA margins, owner-dependence risk, lease variability, liquor license complexity, and high staff turnover.
 A buyer must be confident the concept, revenue, and customer base will transfer intact — which requires more due diligence than most business types.